cp-psource/classifieds/readme.txt

 = Admin Dashboard =

-From the admin dashboard you will see all the available classifieds that you have.
+From the admin dashboard you will see all the available kleinanzeigen that you have.
 There is a [Create New Ad] button which will redirect you to the [Add New Classified] admin screen ( more on which in the =  = section ).